 ‘Yaa ayyahu’lladheena aamanu-ttaqu’Llaaha wa qooloo qawlan sadeedan yuslih lakum a’maalakum wa yaghfir lakum dhunoobakum wa man yuti’ Allaaha wa rasoolahu fa qad faaza fawzan ‘azeeman

 (O you who believe!
 Keep your duty to Allaah and fear Him, and speak (always) the truth).
 He will direct you to do righteous good deeds and will forgive you your sins.
 And whosoever obeys Allaah and His Messenger, he has indeed achieved a great achievement (i.e. he will be saved from the Hellfire and will be admitted to Paradise)’ [al-Ahzaab 33:70, 71].”

 Narrated by Abu Dawood (2118) and classed as Saheeh by al-Albaani in Saheeh Abi Dawood (IslamQA, #88130).

 I hope this post answered some questions regarding the marriage proposal.
-May Allah (SWT) grant us with righteous spouses who are a means to get closer to Him.
+May Allah (SWT) grant us righteous spouses who are a means to get closer to Him.
 Ameen.